 Analysis of the Market

-Analyze and Record Your Own Setups
+Analyze and Record Your Own Setups in Your Trading Journal

-Find the Setups to Trigger Your Entry
+Find Setups to Trigger Your Entry

 Determine Appropriate Lot Size

 Lot size is a fancy way of saying how many shares you buy in a single transaction.

 You don’t have to be aggressive in trading.
 And especially if you’re a new trader, it’s smarter to trade safe and small.

 Check out this video about when to be aggressive versus conservative in trades:

 Bigger isn’t always better with your position size.
 If you’re not consistent with small positions, you’re not going to magically make huge profits if you start taking massive positions.